aloopkin/WinCertes/README.md

                                parameters except -d)
   -k, --csp=VALUE            import the certificate into specified csp.
 By
                                default WinCertes imports in the default CSP.

-*: these paremeters are not stored into configuration.

 Typical usage: WinCertes.exe -e me@example.com -d test1.example.com -d test2.example.com -p
 This will automatically create and register account with email me@example.com, and